iamstace/DublinBikes/DUBLINBIKE_README.md

 ## Acknowledgments

 * This README file was created using a template from [othneildrew](https://github.com/othneildrew/Best-README-Template/blob/master/BLANK_README.md)
+* Logo created with the assistance of [ChatGPT by OpenAI](https://chatgpt.com/).
-* This project setup and configuration is largely based on the lectures and practicals from Dr. Robert McNabb for Programming for GIS and Remote Sensing (Ulster University).
-[Available here](https://iamdonovan.github.io/teaching/egm722/setup/index.html).
+* This project setup and configuration is largely based on the [lectures and practicals](https://iamdonovan.github.io/teaching/egm722/setup/index.html) from Dr. Robert McNabb for Programming for GIS and Remote Sensing (Ulster University).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>